Travel firm Loveholidays and Ryanair are locked in dispute over who is responsible for delays in customers getting refunds for cancelled flights.

-Loveholidays’ success in recovering Robert Phillips’ money using a chargeback is an encouraging sign for consumers.
-We’ve already heard that many have successfully recovered their money in the same way.
-According to our recent survey only 8% of claims made for holiday refunds on bank cards were rejected, while almost half had already been accepted.
+Loveholidays' success in recovering Robert Phillips' money using a chargeback is an encouraging sign for consumers.
+We've already heard that many have successfully recovered their money in the same way.
+According to our recent survey while almost half had already been accepted.

 Which? is calling on the Competition and Markets Authority (CMA) to take action against any companies breaking the law on refunds for cancelled holidays.
 The government must also outline how it will support the travel industry through the rest of the pandemic.
 Which? is urging it to introduce a travel guarantee fund to prevent companies that are normally profitable from going under.
 There should also be a review of passenger protections following the coronavirus outbreak.